opnsense/docs/source/manual/how-tos/ipsec-road.rst

 Configure macOS Client
 ----------------------

-Start with opening your network settings (System Preferences -> Network) and Add a new network by pressing the + in the lower left corner.
+Start with opening your network settings (:menuselection:`System Preferences --> Network)` and Add a new network by pressing the + in the lower left corner.

 Now select **VPN** and **Cisco IPSec**, give your connection a name and press **Create**.